Impeachment witnesses concede Hunter Biden’s Burisma role raised ‘conflict’ concerns, after Stefanik grilling

 IMPEACHMENT WITNESS URGED BURISMA PROBE, TESTIFIES TO CONCERN OF HUNTER BIDEN 'CONFLICT'

-“Every witness who has testified and has been asked this has answered yes,” Stefanik continued.
+“Every witness who has testified and has been asked this has answered yes,” Stefanik said.
 “Do you agree that Hunter Biden, on the board of Burisma, has the potential for the appearance of a conflict of interest?”

 Vindman replied: “Certainly, the potential, yes.”